RetiredWizard/PyDOS/README.md

     - PROMPT - The DOS prompt string
     - _scrHeight - The number of lines on the terminal or screen
     - _scrWidth - The number of columns on the terminal or screen
+    - _displayTerm - After running a python program PyDOS will make sure the terminal is restored to an attached displayio display unless _displayTerm is set to "N".
     - errorlevel - The result code from the previous BAT file or pexec command executed
     - DIRSEP - If set to a backslash (\\) PyDOS will use a backslash as the directory seperator character regardless of the seperator used by the local filesystem (i.e. `os.sep`).
 If set to anything other than a backslash PyDOS will use a forward slash as the directory seperator character.